Merge Excel File Worksheet data with 'Convert XLS' from Softinterface. Combine Excel Files Easily.

 /4{bCopyFromSpecifiedRange} should be set to "TRUE" if you plan on using the sSpecifiedRangeToCopyFrom parameter, otherwise set it to "FALSE".
 If set to "FALSE" the entire 'Used Ranged' will be copied.

 /5{sSpecifiedRangeToCopyFrom} is used to select a portion of a sheet to copy the data from.
-Typical Excel syntax is acceptable.
+Typical Excel range syntax is acceptable.
 For example "A1:B10", "J5:K20, Z20", etc. If this parameter is blank, the entire used portion of the worksheet will be copied.

 /6{sTargetSheet} specifies the name or index of the sheet to copy data to.